-18. How soon can I bathe after surgery?
+18. How soon can I bathe after the surgery?

-You may shower after you get home and the pain pump is removed, but bathing in the tub is not recommended for the first two weeks.
+You may shower after you get home, but bathing in the tub is not recommended for the first two weeks.
 Treat the incision sites carefully and dry them by patting, rather than rubbing.